BirdeeHub/nixCats-nvim/README.md

 # nixCats-nvim: A Lua-natic's kickstarter flake

+## Features:
+- Allows normal neovim configuration file scheme to be loaded from the nix store.
+- Easy-to-use Nix Category system for many configurations in 1 repository!
+  - to use:
+    - Make a new list in the set in the flake for it (i.e. if its a plugin you want to load on startup, put it in startupPlugins in categoryDefinitions)
+    - enable the category for a particular neovim package in packageDefinitions set.
+    - check for it in your neovim lua configuration with nixCats('attr.path.to.yourList')
+- Can be configured as a flake, nixos or home-manager module.
+  - It can then be imported by someone else and reconfigured with the same options and exported again.
+And again.
+And again.
+You get it.
+- blank flake template that can be initialized into your existing neovim directory
+- luaUtils template containing the tools for integrating with pckr or lazy.
+- other templates containing examples of how to use the module options, and even one that implements the main init.lua of kickstart.nvim! (currently uses my fork of lazy.nvim, pending PR for the 2 options added)
+- Extensive in-editor help.

 This is a kickstarter style repo.
 It borrows a LOT of lua from [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
 It has mostly the same plugins.

 This repo is not a lua showcase.
 You are meant to use your own lua once you understand what is going on.